Vraj4112/task-itechnosol/README.md

 ### Step-1 RUN

-- Run npm install to install the required Node packages.
+- Run "npm install" to install the required Node packages.

 ### Step-2 Requirements

 - MySQL local server must be installed.
 Additionally, install Workbench if needed for testing purposes.
-- Update the database credentials accordingly in the .env file within your Node application (dotenv configuration) for testing.
+- Update the database credentials accordingly in the ".env" file within your Node application (dotenv configuration) for testing.
 - This will automatically generate the schema task_management_dB in your MySQL database when you run the Node server application (execute the script npm start).

 ### Step-3 post man collection